AnyChart/docs.anychart.com/Gantt_Chart/DataGrid_Column_Presets.md

 ### Presets

-There are several presets for the {api:anychart.core.ui.DataGrid.Column#setColumnFormat}**setColumnFormat()**{api} method.
+There are several presets for the {api:anychart.core.ui.DataGrid.Column#setColumnFormat}setColumnFormat()

+{api} method.
 Some of them are useful for formatting dates, some can adjust simple text and some can process numeric values:

 <table border="1" class="dtTABLE">
 <tbody>